-All boards prepare, autonomously or in collaboration with the personnel department of the municipality, the job description of the director or revise a former description that answers the question, "What type of library director do we need?"
-(See Working with the Library Director, page 34, for ideas on specifics in the job description.)
+All boards, autonomously or in collaboration with the personnel department of the municipality, prepare the job description of the director or revise a former description that answers the question, "What type of library director do we need?"
+(See Working with the Library Director, page 35, for ideas on specifics in the job description.)
 Elements of the job description and goals for the library should be used for the "Job Opening" announcement.
 All libraries are Equal Opportunity Employers and must abide by the laws that protect employees and job applicants against employment discrimination.
 These include unfair treatment because of race, color, religion, sex, national origin, age, disability or genetic information.

 Criteria for the appointment are based on the direction and goals of the library and may be divided into three categories: personal characteristics, experience (including business, technology, and personnel management), and education.
 All applicants should be asked the same general questions.
+Sample job descriptions, job postings, interview questions, evaluations may be found on the NHLTA website under Trustee Education Workshop Resources.

-It is important to remember that the new library director, not the trustee, is the one who will administer the library for many years.
+It is important to remember that it is the new library director, not the trustees, who will administer the library for many years.
 The director needs a combination of confidence, expertise, friendliness, leadership ability, self-discipline, and vision that will carry your library service forward in the community.

-Recruiting and Interviews
+Recruiting and Interviewing